itmm/visual-crypto/docs/two-imgs.md

 	};
 @end(draw)
 ```
-* Depending of the reference pixel value put the black pixel in the same
+* depending of the reference pixel value put the black pixel in the same
   or different positions in the two images

 ```